 Sanction Scanner provides technology-compatible Anti-Money Laundering solutions to strengthen FinTech company's AML compliance processes.

 Most countries have regulations for FinTech, and new regulations come every day.
 Regulations Anti-Money Laundering and Financing of Terrorism are different in each country.
-Sanction Scanner is designed with global regulations in mind, and Anti-Money Laundering and PEP tools are always compliant with dynamic global regulations and practices.
+Sanction Scanner is designed with global regulations in mind, and Anti-Money Laundering solutions are always compliant with dynamic global regulations and practices.
 In this way, the Sanction Scanner can enable FinTech companies to comply with AML Programs.